 Discussion forums like Quora, trusted public figures, favorite bloggers, social media influencers, and your customers all play a role in this shift.
 Referrals cannot be ignored as a marketing channel.
 Whether your focus is B2B, B2C, e-commerce, or something else entirely, digital marketing is bound by word of mouth.

-Below are some statistics on the high lead quality experts rated for referral marketing:
+Below are some statistics on the high lead quality experts found that showcase the benefits of referral marketing:

 78 percent of marketers singled out referral marketing (also known as “advocate marketing”) as producing “good” or “excellent” leads in 2014.

 In 2017, referral marketing received a 63 percent rating in terms of “very high” and “somewhat high” quantity of leads and a 68 percent rating in terms of “good” or “excellent quality” of leads, receiving the highest number of positive ratings overall.

 Referral programs are way cheaper than other customer acquisition methods such as email marketing, social media, and SEO.
 It’s possible for them to sometimes even incur no costs at all.